legooolas/qmk_firmware/keyboards/v60_type_r/keymaps/legooolas/readme.md

-KB Paradise V60 Type R Default Layout
+KB Paradise V60 Type R Custom Layout
 ======================

-This is the default layout as defined by the KBP V60 Type R manual/keycaps

-## Keymap Notes
-- Does not support control for in-switch or underglow lighting
-- Keymap is not the same as other KBP V60 keyboards

-### Build
-To build this keymap, simply run `make KEYMAP=default`.
+Custom layout based on the default layout, but with some keys rearranged and reassigned, and arrow keys on the base layer in the bottom-right cluster of keys which I don't use for their original purpose anyway  :)